alicecaml/alicecaml.org/content/lsp.md

-Users of the [Nix](https://nixos.org) package manager can install the `ocaml`, `ocamlPackages.ocaml-lsp`, and `ocamlPackages.dot-merlin-reader` packages from the nixpkgs repo.
+Users of the [Nix](https://nixos.org) package manager can install the `ocaml`, `ocamlPackages.ocaml-lsp`, and `ocamlPackages.dot-merlin-reader` packages from the [nixpkgs](https://github.com/NixOS/nixpkgs) repo.
 Alternatively, install the `github:alicecaml/alice` flake which contains all 3 packages as well as Alice and `ocamlformat`, or `github:alicecaml/alice#tools` which is the same but lacks Alice itself.

-## Configure your Editor
+## Confirm that the tools are installed correctly

 First verify that you have all the requisite tools by running:
 ```